Oxytocin: Mood and depression

 Oxytocin produces antidepressant-like effects in animal models of depression, and a deficit of it may be involved in the pathophysiology of depression in humans.
 The antidepressant-like effects of oxytocin are not blocked by a selective antagonist of the oxytocin receptor, suggesting that these effects are not mediated by the oxytocin receptor.
 In accordance, unlike oxytocin, the selective non-peptide oxytocin receptor agonist WAY-267,464 does not produce antidepressant-like effects, at least in the tail suspension test.
 In contrast to WAY-267,464, carbetocin, a close analogue of oxytocin and peptide oxytocin receptor agonist, notably does produce antidepressant-like effects in animals.
 As such, the antidepressant-like effects of oxytocin may be mediated by modulation of a different target, perhaps the vasopressin V_{1A} receptor where oxytocin is known to weakly bind as an agonist.

 Oxytocin mediates the antidepressant-like effects of sexual activity.
 A drug for sexual dysfunction, sildenafil enhances electrically evoked oxytocin release from the pituitary gland.
 In accordance, it may have promise as an antidepressant.

 Sex differences

-In humans, it has been shown that oxytocin differentially affects males and females.
-Females who are administered oxytocin are overall faster in responding to socially relevant stimuli than males who received oxytocin.
+In humans, oxytocin differentially affects males and females.
+Females who are administered oxytocin are overall faster in responding to socially relevant stimuli than males who receive oxytocin.
 Additionally, after the administration of oxytocin, females show increased amygdala activity in response to threatening scenes; however, males do not show increased amygdala activation.
-This phenomenon can be explained by looking at the role of gonadal hormones, specifically estrogen, which modulate the enhanced threat processing seen in females.
-Estrogen has been shown to stimulate the release of oxytocin from the hypothalamus and promote receptor binding in the amygdala.
+This phenomenon can be explained by examining the role of gonadal hormones, specifically estrogen, which modulate the enhanced threat processing seen in females.
+Estrogen has been shown to stimulate oxytocin release from the hypothalamus and promote receptor binding in the amygdala.

 It has also been shown that testosterone directly suppresses oxytocin in mice.
 This has been hypothesized to have evolutionary significance.
 With oxytocin suppressed, activities such as hunting and attacking invaders would be less mentally difficult as oxytocin is strongly associated with empathy.